 Technique (Stingers or Weaves) – Running stringers will give you deeper and more consistent penetration than weaving.
 When you weave you are welding into the puddle at times as you oscillate.
 When you go over the puddle you lose penetration.
 You can get acceptable welds with either technique, but in general it is recommended that your run a stringer bead to assure you achieve penetration to the root throughout the entire joint.

 There are many other variables that can affect penetration.
-Among these other variables are: base material type, base material thickness, base material surface condition (presence of oil, rust, mill scale), and electrode diameter (at a given amperage a smaller electrode will have deeper penetration).
+Among these other variables are: base material type, base material thickness, base material surface condition (presence of oil, rust, mill scale), use of preheat, and electrode diameter (at a given amperage a smaller electrode will have deeper penetration).

 Resource: New Lessons in Arc Welding

-“Qualifying Welding Procedures, Welders and Welding Operators” is a guide developed to help you peform your own qualifications in full compliance to AWS D1.1 Structural Welding Code.
+“Qualifying Welding Procedures, Welders and Welding Operators” is a guide developed to help you perform your own qualifications in full compliance to AWS D1.1 Structural Welding Code.